Surena Street

-Surena Street is a street in the center of Tehran.
+Surena Street is a street located in the center of Tehran.
 This street is named after Parthian General, Spahbod Surena.

 Location

 It is located in the southern part of Takhti (Mahnaz) square, between Motahhari (Takht-e-Tavus) street and Beheshti (Abbas Abad) street.

 Reputation

 It is the car tuning center in Tehran.
 This street is very famous among the youth in Tehran.